populse/capsul/doc/source/user_guide_tree/index.rst

 Different tutorials are available as `IPython notebooks <http://ipython.org/notebook.html>`_.
 Capsul may be used in two ways:

-* a descriptive interface allows to develop processing bricks using simple Python functions and pipelines using a XML text description. :download:`See this notebook to demonstrate this approach <../_static/tutorial/capsul_descriptive_tutorial.ipynb>`.
+* a descriptive interface allows to develop processing bricks using simple Python functions and pipelines using a XML text description. `See this notebook to demonstrate this approach <../_static/tutorial/capsul_descriptive_tutorial.ipynb>`_.
-* an object-oriented interface that uses Python classes programming. :download:`See this notebook to demonstrate this approach <../_static/tutorial/capsul_object_oriented_tutorial.ipynb>`.
+* an object-oriented interface that uses Python classes programming. `See this notebook to demonstrate this approach <../_static/tutorial/capsul_object_oriented_tutorial.ipynb>`_.
 Note that this interface is compatible with the descriptive one, and allows more functionalities and tweak possibilities.

 To run it, the following must be done: